StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 ---
-description: StackState Self-hosted
+description: Rancher Observability Self-hosted
 ---

 # Configuration backup

 ## Overview

-StackState configuration can be exported and imported.
+Rancher Observability configuration can be exported and imported.
 The import/export functionality can be used to automate the installation process or for backup purposes.
-An export and import can be made in the settings page of StackState's user interface by using the buttons 'Export Model' and 'Import Model'.
+An export and import can be made in the settings page of Rancher Observability's user interface by using the buttons 'Export Model' and 'Import Model'.

 ## Export configuration

-An export of the StackState configuration can be obtained from the StackState UI, the [StackState CLI](../../cli/k8sTs-cli-sts.md) or using curl commands.
+An export of the Rancher Observability configuration can be obtained from the Rancher Observability UI, the [Rancher Observability CLI](../../cli/k8sTs-cli-sts.md) or using curl commands.

-### StackState CLI
+### Rancher Observability CLI

 {% hint style="info" %}
 Note that the [lock status](../../../stackpacks/about-stackpacks.md#locked-configuration-items) of configuration items installed by a StackPack configuration won't be included in the export.